Twins vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees will look to Anthony Rizzo for continued success at the plate when they hit the field against Trevor Larnach and the Minnesota Twins on Friday.
+The New York Yankees and Minnesota Twins will meet on Saturday at Yankee Stadium, at 1:05 PM ET, with Aaron Judge and Byron Buxton among those expected to step up at the plate.

-The favored Yankees have -175 moneyline odds to win against the underdog Twins, who are listed at +145.
-An 8.5-run total has been set in this contest.
+The favored Yankees have -135 moneyline odds against the underdog Twins, who are listed at +110.
+The over/under for the contest is listed at 8.5 runs.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.